Practical Things to Do Before Leaving New Zealand

 Consider Other Places You Could Travel To

 A flight from New Zealand to just about anywhere is pretty lengthy!
-Why not break up your trip home by doing some of the amazing stopovers in the South Pacific?
-Check out these 6 tropical paradises to visit when you are in New Zealand or 5 countries easy to visit when you are in New Zealand.
+Why not break up your trip home by doing some amazing stopovers in the South Pacific?
+Check out these 7 Tropical Islands Near New Zealand or 10 Countries Easy to Visit from New Zealand.
 It would be a great way to end your travel experience with a bang!

 Like New Zealand, there are a lot more countries where you can experience a working holiday.
-We get it, once the travel bug bites… We list them all in Other countries with a working holiday scheme.
+We get it, once the travel bug bites… We list them all in the Other Countries with a Working Holiday Scheme.

 Sort Out Your Airport Transfer

 Your final travel on New Zealand soil is the airport transfer.
 You can fly out of New Zealand from Auckland, Wellington, Christchurch and Queenstown.
-Auckland is the most common departing airport for backpackers.
+Auckland is the most common departing airport for working holidaymakers.

-For the Auckland Airport, airport transfers include the SkyBus, taxis, Uber or shuttles.
-Find out more about your best options to get to the airports in New Zealand in The Cheapest Airport Transfers to Auckland Airport.
+For Auckland Airport, airport transfers include the Auckland Airport express bus, taxis, Uber or shuttles.
+Find out more about your best options to get to the airport in The Cheapest Airport Transfers to Auckland Airport.